 help with errands, appointments and household maintenance

-help arranging for and coordinating services provided by professionals
+help to arrange for and coordinating services provided by professionals

 Next, ask yourself whether you are physically, mentally and financially able to give the care yourself, or if you are more comfortable arranging for care to be delivered by someone else.
 A comprehensive plan is based on the needs and abilities of everyone involved.